graylan0/Aeternitas/README.md

 # Aeternitas
 ### A GPT NEO Intercommunicating Llama Loop with a Tkinter GUI

-Named Created By GPT4 and Bard, Inspired by Data from Star Trek.
+Name Created By GPT4 and Bard, Inspired by Data from Star Trek.

 Code authored by Robotics + Humans